All Episodes

 You're exactly right.

-And that tactic will continue until you're cloned into other people and not buying into it, and I'm clone as a black person who doesn't buy into it.
+And that tactic will continue until you're cloned into other people and not buying into it.

 Well, you're right about that.

-Absolutely Rush.
+Absolutely, Rush.

 A perfect example is the Congressional Black Congress.

-They have no purpose except Enricks himself.
+They have no purpose except to enrich themselves.

-The same with the NAACP, who is basically an organization that's on welfare from the state.
+The same with the NAACP, who is basically an organization that's on welfare from the state and the state of the country.

 And that's why they support this.